bbauska/W3Cx-4of5-thru-May-2024/README.md

 is easier to do than it sounds.
 Look at the provided PHP code provided with each of the examples.

-### Packaged approach: send all form content, including files, only when the form is submitted
+<h4>Packaged approach: send all form content, including files, only when the form is submitted</h4>

 -   This method enables us to send all of the form's content (regular input field values + files selected) at once, *using a single Ajax